Cosmian/kms/documentation/docs/kmip_2_1/algorithms.md

 - AES is used in Galois Counter Mode ([GCM](https://csrc.nist.gov/pubs/sp/800/38/d/final)) with a 96 bits nonce and a 128 bits tag with a keysize of 128 or 256 bits.

 - `CKM_RSA_AES` is a PKCS#11 mechanism that is supported by most HSMs.
-It is initally used to asymmetrically wrap keys referring to PKCS#11 as described [here](http://docs.oasis-open.org/pkcs11/pkcs11-curr/v2.40/cos01/pkcs11-curr-v2.40-cos01.html#_Toc408226908).
+It is initially used to asymmetrically wrap keys referring to PKCS#11 as described [here](http://docs.oasis-open.org/pkcs11/pkcs11-curr/v2.40/cos01/pkcs11-curr-v2.40-cos01.html#_Toc408226908).
 For general hybrid encryption using RSA-DEM, AES-GCM will be used instead of AES-KWP in a near future.

 - `Salsa sealed box` uses X25519 and XSalsa20-Poly1305.
 A Ed25519 wrapping key can be used; it will be converted to X25519 first.